khulnasoft-lab/design.khulnasoft.com/pages/components/template.md

 ### When not to use
 <!--
-  Include a few items in a bulleted list that clarify when NOT to use this component.
+  Include item(s) in a bulleted list that clarify when NOT to use this component.
 Be direct and try not to reference specific parts of GitLab to keep these guides evergreen and applicable to any GitLab property.

   Here is a good place to reference an alternate component if it fits the use case better.